-"Walney SHA" means the Walney (UK) Offshore Windfarms Limited shareholders' agreement dated 18 December 2012 as detailed in paragraph 8.11(k) of Part VIII.
+"Walney SHA" means the Walney (UK) Offshore Windfarms Limited shareholders' agreement dated 18 December 2012 as detailed in paragraph 8.11(j) of Part XIII.

 "Wind Farms" means the wind farms within the Portfolio of the Company from time to time.